djalbat/occam-grammar-utilities/README.md

 ```

-These rules are permissible results in an error because the although the implicitly left recursive definition is unary, the indirectly left recursive definition is not:
+These rules are permissible because the although the implicitly left recursive definition is unary, the indirectly left recursive definition is not:
 ```
 C ::= D | "f" ;

 D ::= C "e" ;
 ```

 ## Building